 Self-Employment Assistance Program (SEAP)

-Unemployed workers create new businesses and job opportunities for other workers through self employment.
+Unemployed workers can create new businesses and job opportunities for other workers through self employment.

 While participating in the Self-Employment Assistance Program (SEAP), you can create a job in an occupation that interests you and stimulate the local economy.
 Each new business can provide employment for you and for people you hire.
 SEAP offers a valuable option to eligible people who wish to run their own business.
 This program can give you the flexibility and income opportunity unavailable through traditional employment.